TonyMwangi/kibu-Rahisi/README.md

 * The app also contains Kibabii University facilities on a google maps plus other additional features <br>
 thus can be used for orientation of the of the first years.<br>
 * The app will be implemented in modules where the first module implement the academic block facility usage.
+* A class has its detail and status and can only be allocated onces.